mhmdnl2024/zivver-frontend-assignment-Angular/README.md

 Error: Could not find the @angular-devkit/build-angular:dev-server builder’s node package
 ```

-I think there is something wrong with then Angular-CLI version that you are using...
+I think there is something wrong with the Angular-CLI version that you are using...
 Please run these 2 commands:

 ```
 1)